wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 {:.mbtablestyle}

 Besides, our discussion is based on a tutorial on zSim memory simulation published by zSim developers at MIT.
-The tutorial is focesed on teaching the audience on how to extend zSim with user customized modules, while this article is more focused on explaining how things work in zSim's existing code base.
+The tutorial is focused on teaching the audience on how to extend zSim with user customized modules, while this article is more focused on explaining how things work in zSim's existing code base.
 The tutorial can be found [here](http://zsim.csail.mit.edu/tutorial/slides/memory.pdf).

+## Concurrency Control in Cache Objects